 The EBGTZ linkage and retention working group identifies and addresses barriers to care and disparities in HIV outcomes.
-The learning collaborative was created in 2011 and involves 128 members and 42 organizations.
-This working group develops and implements strategic plans to improve warm hand-offs, rapid ART initiation, and creative ways to engage young people, transgender people, people of color, people with unstable housing, and other key populations that face HIV-related health disparities.
+The learning collaborative was created in 2011 and involves over 200 members and 42 organizations.
+This working group develops and implements strategic plans to improve warm hand-offs, rapid ART initiation, and creative ways to engage young people, transgender people, people of color, people with unstable housing, and other key populations that face HIV-related health inequities.

 The East Bay Linkage and Retention Working Group strategic priorities for 2020 to 2025: